kamijoseph/Walmart-Sales-Analysis/README.md

 All transformations and insights are derived **in-database**, ensuring reproducibility and analytical rigor.

+** The projects answers the questions located in the tasks.md file

 ---

 ## Database & Table Setup

 A relational database (`salesDataWalmart`) is created to store transactional sales data.
 The `sales` table captures invoice-level details including pricing, quantity, customer attributes, temporal fields, and profitability metrics.
+The table is then populated from the data which can be found in the resources folder for reproduction.

 ```sql
 create database if not exists salesDataWalmart;